apologeticcookie/phodome/_PRESS-RELEASE.md

  -->

 ## Heading ##
 > Name the product in a way the reader (i.e. your target customers) will understand.
+Phodome

 ## Sub-Heading ##
 > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Phodome allows social media users the ability to upload and view photos with a virtual reality feel.

 ## Summary ##
 > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Phodome allows users to view and upload photos in a virtual reality style environment.
+The user will be able to share photos that they would like to share to their personal profile page.
+Friends will be able to view their page and see all of the pictures that they have posted.

 ## Problem ##
 > Describe the problem your product solves.
+Photo sharing has come a long way over the past few years, but we feel that with new technology comes new opportunites.
+With virtual reality emerging on the market, we can update how the user can view and share photos.

 ## Solution ##
 > Describe how your product elegantly solves the problem.
+The virtual reality market is growing exponentially and we believe that Phodome will be able to use this growth to give their users a better experience in photo sharing.
+The 3D aspect will be fun for users and will also make the experience more interactive.

 ## Quote from You ##
 > A quote from a spokesperson in your company.
+"Photos should make you feel something and that's what Phodome is about."

 ## How to Get Started ##
 > Describe how easy it is to get started.
+In three steps you can be sharing your life with your friends.
+The first step is creating an account.
+The second step is uploading pictures.
+The third step is organizing them adn then you are all set.

 ## Customer Quote ##
 > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"I felt like I was there in the photos.
+It really brought a new view to looking at pictures."

 ## Closing and Call to Action ##
 > Wrap it up and give pointers where the reader should go next.
+Phodome is pushing photo sharing into a whole new view.
+Join us at Phodome.com to start your adventure.